 Teachers use these tools by making them one part of a broader safeguarding and support strategy.
 Screening is often conducted through structured questionnaires or during pastoral check-ins with the child.
 The information gathered helps staff adapt their approach to meet the specific emotional needs of the learner.

 Identifying trauma allows teachers to move from seeing a child as difficult to understanding their behaviour as a survival response.
-This shift leads to more effective classroom management and a more supportive environment for the pupil.
+This shift leads to more effective classroom management and a more supportive environment for the learner.
 When a child feels safe, they are more likely to engage with the curriculum and reach their potential.

 What does the research say about the impact of ACEs on education?